Social Traders staff are a diverse group with an impressive array of professional skills and expertise.

 Appointed Managing Director of Social Traders in 2009, David is an Executive Director on Social Traders’ Board and has responsibility for development and implementation of the organisation’s strategy, staff recruitment and engagement with key government, philanthropic, business and research partners.

 David has been closely involved in the development of social enterprise development initiatives in Australia, including the annual Social Enterprise Conference, the Victorian Social Enterprise Strategy and social procurement advocacy across the public and private sectors.
-David is also a Director of the Social Enterprise World Forum (SEWF) Community Interest Company (CIC) established in July 2015.
+David is a Director of the Social Enterprise World Forum (SEWF) Community Interest Company (CIC) established in July 2015.
+He is also a Founding Advisory Board Member of SENVIC, established in early 2018 as the social enterprise practitioner network in Victoria.

 David has a Bachelor of Commerce (Economics) from the University of Wollongong and is a Graduate of the Australian Institute of Company Directors (GAICD).